ric9176/CV/README.md

 #### React GraphQL Academy - Operations Lead & Senior Coach (May 2017 - September 2019)

-[React GraphQL Academy](https://reactgraphql.academy/) is a leading provider of in person trainings for React and GraphQL in Europe.
+[React GraphQL Academy](https://reactgraphqlacademy.web.app/) was a leading provider of in person trainings for React and GraphQL in Europe.

 Responsible for running the operation and business development of the academy, working collaboratively with the team to implement functional enhancements to the web user experience while expanding the offering to drive growth and market position.
 Over the course of my tenure, I managed and grew a coach team of 6, offering trainings in London, Amsterdam and Lisbon.
 In addition, the core LeanJS engineering team built and delivered an in-house learning platform that allowed coaches to self-organize courses and receive continuous feedback on student progress and satisfaction.